10 Tips for the Day of your GCSEs

 At this stage of your journey to GCSEs, you have put a lot of effort into achieving exam success.
 You may feel as though you have already done the exam due to the hard work that got you this far but it’s not over yet.

 Your strategy on the day of the GCSEs can affect your performance in the exam hall.
-The countless hours of study throughout year 11 may not be reflected in your final result if you let it go to waste when it really counts.
+The countless hours of study throughout your final school years may not be reflected in your final result if you let it go to waste when it really counts.

-We share some expert exam tips to help you optimise your performance on the day of your exam.
-Take a look at our top advice for the day of your GCSEs below.
+We share some expert exam tips to help you optimise your performance on the day of the GCSE exam.
+Take a look at our top advice for the day of the GCSEs below.

 1. Get Enough Sleep